 If you choose to trigger your invitations at a delay, as many of our Trustpilot subscribers do, it’s important to learn the best timing to do so by testing your timing.
 If your invitations are triggered by shipping time, we recommend identifying your longest shipping time and adding a day or two on the invitation delay.
 However, if you’re shipping a product, we recommend waiting until your customers have received the product before requesting a review.

 If you are a business who wants reviews of your service, not a product, you can personalize your invitation to reflect the kind of feedback you’d like.
-You can ask for feedback on your site’s user experience, your customer service team, your marketing efforts.
-If you clearly the type of feedback you’re asking for, your customer will review your business accordingly.
+You can ask for feedback on your site’s user experience, your customer service team, and your marketing efforts.
+If you clearly identify the type of feedback you’re asking for, your customer will review your business accordingly.

 3. Increasing Your Review Collection Rate by Using Reminders